Baatein Ye Kabhi Na: Recognition and in popular culture

 The song received significant media coverage in the Indian media when a Pakistani fruit seller sang the song, and a talent scouting organization from Pakistan uploaded the video on social media.

 The song received further recognition when a security guard named Adarsh Singh sung the song and the video of him singing went viral on social media.
 The guard is believed to be fan of Arijit Singh, as he had previously sung other songs by Singh.

 Male version

-"Baatein Yeh Kabhi Na" song features the voice and singing of Arijit Singh.The song is picturised on Gurmeet Chaudhary, Sapna Pabbi and Ali Fazal.The song was produced by Vishesh Films, whereas Sony Music India holds the copyright for the song.
+"Baatein Yeh Kabhi Na" song features the voice and singing of Arijit Singh.
+The song is picturised on Gurmeet Chaudhary, Sapna Pabbi and Ali Fazal.
+The song was produced by Vishesh Films, whereas Sony Music India holds the copyright for the song.

 Critical reception

 Zee News wrote in its review, "Baatein Ye Kabhi Na" song brims with romance between the star cast and is a beautiful number sung by the singer with a scintillating voice, Arijit Singh.
+Bollywood Life wrote that "The track can be considered to be one of Jeet's best compositions of the recent times.
+The opening notes are laden with techno beats, which sounded very unlike Jeet, but its the later half of the song turns into a soothing melody".

 "India.com" in its review wrote, Arijit Singh's soulful voice has added life to the beautiful lyrics penned by Sayeed Quadri.
 Jeet Gannguli has composed the music for this romantic number.
+The Indian Express wrote that this song along with Khamoshiyan title track and Tu har lamha sounds like Arjit Singh is on "autopilot".